Economics and finance geekery …

 Using content on the site

 All the content on this site are licensed under a Creative Commons License unless otherwise stated.
 If ever I need to upload or link to walled content, I will give fair warning.
+Data for charts are sourced from FRED, OECD, Eurostat, IMF, BIS, Market Watch, Yahoo Finance, Google Finance, COT or Bloomberg unless otherwise stated.
 Please feel free to share the content if you think you need to.
 In principle, I have no problem with third-party providers grabbing my content and using on their own site, but please link back, and say where you got it.
 You will also notice that I have no ads.
 I plan to keep it that way.